AionSystem/SHELDON.K.SALMON/README.md

 | AI Reliability Snapshot (Service) | [![ACTIVE](https://img.shields.io/badge/ACTIVE-00C853?style=flat-square)]() 3 founding spots open |
 | Friday Salmon Certainty Report | [![ACTIVE](https://img.shields.io/badge/ACTIVE-00C853?style=flat-square)]() Publishing on Medium |

-`[D]` The AI Reliability Snapshot: up to 10 real AI outputs reviewed, plain-language executive report, 48–72 hour delivery. $3K–$25K commercial range.
-Three founding spots active.

-`[S]` 2026 is the validation phase.
-FCL entries are accumulating.
-Case studies are being built.
-The frameworks that are M-NASCENT will either validate or be rebuilt from findings.
-Nothing is overclaimed.
-The honest ceiling is always named.

 ---

 ## How to Engage

+**If you need AI outputs audited:** That is what the Reliability Snapshot is for.
+Your outputs, scored, reported in 48–72 hours.
+[Write here.](mailto:aionsystem@outlook.com)

 **If you are here to learn:** The full architecture is open.
 Read the framework specifications.
-Walk the LOCI WORLD.
 Study the certainty infrastructure.
 Apply what you find.
 Attribution appreciated.

-**If you need an AI system audited:** Your outputs are the subject.
-FSVE scores the certainty.
-The report tells you where confidence is earned and where it is not.
-Contact below.

 **If you want to collaborate:** Study the architecture first — not surface-level.
-Understand the convergence states.
 Identify a specific gap you can fill.
-Then write with a scoped proposal.
-Invitations are considered, not guaranteed.
+Write with a scoped proposal.

 **If you are a skeptic:** Good.
 Test the frameworks.
 Find the gaps.
-Critique the methodology.
 GitHub Issues are open.

 ---